California Driver Handbook - Alcohol and Drugs

 The completion of a DUI program is required for all DUI convictions.

-Generally, if you are over 21 years of age, enroll in a DUI program, file a California Insurance Proof Certificate (SR 22), and pay the restriction and reissue fees, the DMV will issue you a restricted driver license, which allows you to drive to/from work and during the course of employment (unless you hold a commercial driver license) and to/ from a DUI program.
-However, if you are considered a "traffic safety" or "public safety" risk, if permitted to drive, the court may order the DMV to not grant you a restricted driver license.
+Generally, if you are over 21 years of age, enroll in a DUI program, file a California Insurance Proof Certificate (SR 22), and pay the restriction and reissue fees, the DMV will issue you a restricted driver license, unless you hold a commercial driver license.
+First DUI convictions are allowed a license that restricts you to drive to/from work and during the course of employment and to/from a DUI program.
+However, if you are considered a “traffic safety” or “public safety” risk, the court may order the DMV to not grant you a restricted driver license.
 Other actions against you may also prohibit the issuance of a restricted driver license.

 - Install an IID on your vehicle.